◆ Islamic Wealth Intelligence

 What is the difference between Faraid and a conventional Will?

 Faraid is Islamic inheritance law, dictated by the Quran and Hadith, which automatically applies to two-thirds of your estate regardless of whether you have a Will.
 Shares are fixed by Islamic law: spouses receive either one-quarter or one-eighth, children receive specific percentages, and parents and siblings have defined rights.
 A Wasiat (Islamic Will) can only direct up to one-third of your net estate to causes or people not prescribed in Faraid.
 While a conventional Will overrides intestacy law entirely in secular contexts, in Singapore, Faraid is administered under the Administration of Muslim Law Act (AMLA) and takes precedence over secular Wills for Muslim decedents.
-You must plan for Faraid.
+You need to plan for Faraid beneficiaries.

 What is Takaful and how is it different from conventional insurance?

-Takaful is mutual assistance insurance compliant with Shariah principles, structured without riba (interest), gharar (uncertainty), or maysir (gambling).
-Participants contribute to a common pool, and payouts are drawn from that pool rather than from an insurance company's profit.
-Conventional insurance operates as a commercial contract where the insurer profits from your premiums, whereas Takaful is a cooperative agreement among participants.
 However, Takaful offerings in Singapore remain limited, as several major providers have withdrawn from this market segment.
 Some Muslims accept conventional insurance with specific Shariah-compliant riders or seek guidance from their Shariah scholar.

 Can I invest in conventional assets (stocks, bonds, ETFs) or must I use Shariah-screened funds?